ramya-sha/01-API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 *MENTOR* : Dr. Anurag Shrivastava

-DECRIPTION OF THE TASK : I integrated a public weather API using Python and visualized real-time environmental data using Matplotlib
+DECRIPTION OF THE TASK : I integrated a public weather API using Python and visualized real-time environmental data using Matplotlib.

 Components I used:

 Python as the	Programming language.